ECB Clubmark is an accreditation scheme for cricket clubs and is licensed from Sport England as part of their wider Clubmark scheme.

 Need some training to get volunteers and coaches up to speed ready to submit the evidence through the online platform?

-Click Here to request a login for the free of charge Online Safeguarding Young Cricketers Course - FREE OF CHARGE (45mins to complete) - Expires every 3 years - All coaches must have an in date certificate
+Click Here to request a login for the free of charge Online Safeguarding Young Cricketers Course (FOR COACHES ONLY) - Expires every 3 years - All coaches must have an in date certificate

 Click Here to become an All Stars Cricket Centre - Inspire and attract the next generation of 5 to 8 year old cricketers at your club.

 Click Here to register for a place on Welfare Officer Training (Safe Hands) - £30 course fee (3hr attendance based course) - Expires every 3 years - All clubs must have a welfare officer and assistant where feasible.

 Click Here to register a place or two for First Aid Training - Cost Varies on course undertaken (3hr course is sufficient for cricket coaches) - Expries every 3 years - All coaches must have an in date first aid certificate.

 Need more helpers and coaches to run junior training?
 Train up parents, helpers and other volunteers at your clubs to help on junior training times.
 The Coach Support Worker Course, is a 4hr course and is perfect for anyone 16 + to learn some skills about assisting at clubs.
 Cost of the course is £50 - Click Here to book onto the next availabe course.